entur/Transportdata-open-source-intro/README.md

 - **Repository**: [github.com/entur/OpenTripPlanner](https://github.com/entur/OpenTripPlanner)

 ### Geocoder (Photon)
-**Photon** is Entur’s geocoding service built on top of the open-source [Photon](https://github.com/komoot/photon) project.
+**Geocoder** is Entur’s geocoding service built on top of the open-source [Photon](https://github.com/komoot/photon) project.
 It translates free-text addresses, place names, or points of interest into geographic coordinates, making it easier to integrate location-based search into journey planners and other mobility applications.

-Photon can be used with **OpenTripPlanner (OTP)** or any other public transport use case, as well as any application that needs to find points of interest, addresses, or stop places.
-By running Photon internally, we provide a reliable, high-performance geocoder tailored to Norway’s geography, supporting local place names and seamless integration with transport data.
+Geocoder can be used with **OpenTripPlanner (OTP)** or any other public transport use case, as well as any application that needs to find points of interest, addresses, or stop places.
+By running Geocoder internally, we provide a reliable, high-performance geocoder tailored to Norway’s geography, supporting local place names and seamless integration with transport data.

 - **Repository**: [github.com/entur/photon](https://github.com/entur/photon)
 ### Ukur